Multilingual Event Linking to Wikidata: Modeling

-\textbf{Multilingual-BLINK:} We adapt the entity linking system BLINK~\cite{wu-etal-2020-scalable} to event linking.
-BLINK utilizes a two-stage pipeline consisting of a candidate retrieval model (biencoder) and a candidate re-ranking model (crossencoder).
+We adapt the standard entity linking architecture \cite{wu-etal-2020-scalable} to the event linking task.
+This is a two-stage pipeline, a retriever (biencoder) and a ranker (crossencoder).

-\textbf{Biencoder:} Using two multilingual transformers, we independently encode the context and event candidates.
-The context input is constructed as ``\texttt{[CLS]} left context \texttt{[MENTION\_START]} mention \texttt{[MENTION\_END]} right context \texttt{[SEP]}''.
-For event candidates, we use a concatenation of event's title and description, ``\texttt{[CLS]} title \texttt{[EVT]} description \texttt{[SEP]}''.
+\paragraph{Biencoder:} Using two multilingual transformers, we independently encode the context and event candidates.
+The input context is constructed as \texttt{[CLS]} left context \texttt{[MENTION\_START]} mention \texttt{[MENTION\_END]} right context \texttt{[SEP]}.
+Candidate events use a concatenation of event's title and description, \texttt{[CLS]} title \texttt{[EVT]} description \texttt{[SEP]}.
 In both cases, we use the final layer \texttt{[CLS]} token representation as our embedding.
 For each context, we score the event candidates by taking a dot product between the two embeddings.
-For training, we follow prior work \cite{lerer-etal-2019-pytorch,wu-etal-2020-scalable} to make use of in-batch random negatives.
-During inference, we run a nearest neighbour search to find the top-k candidates.
+We follow prior work \cite{lerer-etal-2019-pytorch,wu-etal-2020-scalable} to make use of in-batch random negatives during training.
+At inference, we run a nearest neighbour search to find the top-k candidates.